ArataKagan/Drug-discovery-app/README.md

 ![alt text](https://github.com/ArataKagan/Drug-discovery-app/blob/main/Screen%20Shot%202021-02-09%20at%202.43.29%20PM.png)

-This is a medicine discovery app built with React to fetch medicine information from OpenFDA API's.
-You can discover the brand name, marketing status, dosage and form of a medicine.<br/>
+This is a medicine discovery app built with React to fetch medicine information from OpenFDA API's Drug API Endpoint. <br />

-The app utilizes axios library to make HTTP request to the API endpoint and retrieves its medicine data.
-The retrieved data is displayed on React Table which is a UI library for
+The app utilizes axios library to make HTTP request to the API endpoint and retrieves medicine's brand name, marketing status, dosage form and route.
+The retrieved data is displayed on React Table which is a UI library made for displaying in tabular data format. <br />
 Please check out the live site from [here](https://drug-checker-app.herokuapp.com/).

 ## Built With